-Dear [SCHOOL NAME] Community,
+Dear [FACILITY'S NAME] Community,

-We are committed to the health and safety of our [staff and students/community].
-An integral part of our commitment to you is the school's cleaning and hygiene program.
-Our amazing team works hard to continually improve and achieve the highest educational facility hygiene standards.
+We are committed to the health and safety of our [members/visitors/community].
+An integral part of our commitment to you is our cleaning and hygiene program.
+Our amazing team works hard to continually improve and achieve the highest standards of facility hygiene.
 We take extensive steps to ensure our spaces are clean and safe, some of the measures include...

-- daily and routine cleaning of all classrooms, bathrooms, offices and other areas [including disinfection along with probiotic cleaning] - deep cleaning and disinfection treatments [when required and before each new term begins] - specialty cleaning treatments [including carpet steam cleaning, air conditioner disinfection treatments, vomit and bodily fluid (biohazard) clean up systems and more] - ['Happy Hands'] hand hygiene program [including signage, automatic hand soap and hand sanitiser dispensers, availability of paper hand towels and touch-free taps where possible] - educating our students and staff on good hygiene practices [including when to stay at home, when to where a mask, when to wash hands, how to cough/sneeze and more]
+- daily and routine cleaning of all weights and cardio rooms, treatment rooms, changerooms, bathrooms, offices and other areas [including disinfection along with probiotic cleaning] - deep cleaning and disinfection treatments [when required and before each new term begins] - specialty cleaning treatments [including carpet steam cleaning, air conditioner disinfection treatments, vomit and bodily fluid (biohazard) clean up systems and more] - ['Happy Hands'] hand hygiene program [including signage, automatic hand soap and hand sanitiser dispensers, availability of paper hand towels and touch-free taps where possible] - educating our staff and visitors on good hygiene practices [including when to stay at home, when to where a mask, when to wash hands, how to cough/sneeze and more]